 Athelstan Lodge was formed (consecrated) in 1870, and writing the history of such an old institution is a mammoth task.
 W Bro John Austin took on this onerous duty and wrote the original chapters up to the Lodge’s 125th anniversary in 1995.
-W Bro Phillip Benson will continue the work and add new chapters to the History as it becomes available.
+W Bro Peter Stickland and others are continuing the work and will add new chapters to the History as it becomes available.

 The history has been sectioned into chapters, each covering a decade, to make it a little easier to find a specific entry or meeting.
 The chapters contain observations from meetings, etc, at the time.

 “It having been decided that the establishment of a Lodge dedicated to Ancient Freemasonry at Atherstone in Warwickshire would be for the good of the Craft in general and of the Brethren residing in and near Atherstone in particular, a Preliminary Meeting of Freemasons of this District was held on Thursday the 21st July last (1870) at the house of the present Secretary Brother TG Tippetts.”